 A report is provided to the requestor and used by the parties to the claim to assist in determining an ISV from the item number range.

-The Attorney-General has approved three ISV medical assessment report templates that must be used by Accredited Medical Practitioners in their assessments.
+There are three approved ISV medical assessment report templates that must be used by Accredited Medical Practitioners in their assessments.
 One is for Physical injury(ies) and the other for Pure Mental Harm.

 The third is for use when reporting an ISV medical assessment undertaken via Telehealth for Pure Mental Harm.
 It includes a declaration which must be signed by the AMP.
 This is being trialled, until 13 April 2023.